keploy/community-blog/clsty8t3l000609jl9whw9mjv.md

 ## Setting Up Your Canary Test

-To execute the canary test, two approaches are mainly implemented to achieve reliable outcomes.
+For canary testing, two approaches are mainly implemented to achieve reliable outcomes.
 We'll be using `GoLang` for our examples because, well, Go is awesome.
 Here are those two approaches:

 ### Feature Flags